 - Debug manager services, default port 5335.
 The port can be set in the DBGMGR started task JCL.
-Communication on this port can be encrypted. - When Debug Probe is started with Language Environment (LE) option TEST(, , , TCPIP&&ipaddress %8001:), it is instructed not to use Debug Manager but contact the z/OS Debugger client directly at port 8001.
-This implies, from a TCP/IP perspective, that the host-based Debug Probe is a client that contacts a server (the Debug UI) in the z/OS Debugger client.
+Communication on this port can be encrypted. - When z/OS Debugger is started with Language Environment (LE) option TEST(, , , TCPIP&&ipaddress %8001:) or TEST(, , , DIRECT&&ipaddress%8001:), it is instructed not to use Debug Manager but contact the Eclipse client directly at port 8001.
+This implies, from a TCP/IP perspective, that z/OS Debugger is a client that contacts a server (the Debug UI) in the Eclipse IDE.